Skip to main content

 Say things like:

-Your provider needs to understand your daily life, stress, and any barriers to care—like food insecurity, finances, or family responsibilities.
+Your provider needs to understand your daily life, stress, and any barriers to care properly, like food insecurity, finances, or family responsibilities.

 You have every right to be there and to receive care that is respectful and informed.
 Never let anyone make you feel less than.